-- 1. The residual masticated material shall remain uniformly spread to the extent feasible within the project area, shall not exceed a depth of six inches (6") and should average approximately three inches (3"), and individual pieces shall not exceed two feet (2') in length or three inches (3") in diameter at the large end to support regeneration in the understory. - 2.
+- The residual masticated material shall remain uniformly spread to the extent feasible within the project area, shall not exceed a depth of six inches (6") and should average approximately three inches (3"), and individual pieces shall not exceed two feet (2') in length or three inches (3") in diameter at the large end to support regeneration in the understory. - 2.
 Excessive residual masticated material shall not obstruct water flow in drainage features such as ditches and culverts.
-Such material shall be removed by the contractor prior to a forecasted 30% precipitation event or upon completion of operations, whichever occurs first. - 3.
+Such material shall be removed by the Contractor prior to a forecasted 30% precipitation event or upon completion of operations, whichever occurs first. - 3.
 Residual masticated material should be utilized to cover approximately 75% of any areas bared during operations and shall not be piled at the base of remaining trees or sensitive vegetation. - 4.
-Upon completion of a treatment area the contractor shall ensure that trails are left open and passable by the public with respect to all possible park users. - a.
-Scattered debris is acceptable on the trail surface but not to the point that it creates any significant tripping hazards. - 5.
+Upon completion of a treatment area the contractor shall ensure that trails are left open and passable. - a.
+Scattered debris is acceptable on the trail surface, but not to the point that it creates any significant tripping hazards or the trail alignment is undiscernible. - 5.
 Damage to residual trees and brush shall be minimized to the greatest extent feasible.
-If there is excessive damage to residual trees or brush, the contractor shall remove those specimens. - 6.
+If there is excessive damage to residual trees or brush, the Contractor shall remove those specimens. - 6.
 All stump heights will be cut no higher than 6 inches above the ground.
 All cuts will be a flat or parallel cut to the ground and will have a smooth appearance with no frayed material visible.